5 Critical Steps to Mend a Broken Heart

 Everything’s perfect until it’s not.

-What made me realize something was going wrong was his behavior when I got sick.
+His behavior when I got sick is what made me realize there was a problem.
 Over the summer, I contracted Rocky Mountain Spotted Fever and Ehrlichia from a tick bite.
 These illnesses sounds like diseases contracted on the Oregon Trail, but they’re a real thing.
 This illness was the sickest I’ve been as an adult.
 If you’ve never heard of RMSF and other tick borne illnesses, please do some research.
 These illnesses can cause life long complications if you don’t get on antibiotics fast enough and can even kill you.
 It was a miracle I didn’t end up in the hospital.
-Seriously, only me. š¤¦āāļø
+Seriously, only me. šŸ¤¦ā€ā™€ļø

 Anyway, he did all the requisite boyfriend-ly duties when one’s girlfriend is sick, but he wasn’t emotionally present.
 Something had shifted.
 There was space between us and it gave me a sick feeling in my stomach.
 When I talked to him about it, I sobbed and told him I loved him (I’m a crier).
 I asked him not to give up on us, reminded him we had so much that was worth saving.
 Apparently, he didn’t feel the same way because he broke up with me a week later.